 The WellBe Takeaway: What Causes Constant Post-Nasal Drip and What to Do About It

-Having the constant need to clear your throat is a big bummer.
-It’s also a very misunderstood condition, very common, and one that might have serious health implications.
-Here’s what you need to know and remember about post-nasal drip:
+The constant need to clear your throat is a common, often misunderstood, and very annoying condition that can have serious health implications.
+Here’s what to remember about post-nasal drip:

-• Mucus is your friend.
-The membranes in our digestive tract produce mucus in order to trap and filter out harmful bacteria, allergens, and other particulate matter that we inhale on a daily basis.
+- Mucus is your friend: The membranes in our digestive tract produce mucus to trap and filter harmful bacteria, allergens, and other particulate matter we inhale daily.

-• When we produce too much mucus for whatever reason, it can settle in the back of your throat, a condition called post-nasal drip.
-Post-nasal drip is what creates the constant need to clear your throat.
+- Excess mucus causes post-nasal drip: When too much mucus is produced, it can settle in the back of your throat, leading to post-nasal drip and the constant urge to clear your throat.

-• There are a ton of potential causes of post-nasal drip, including: allergies, asthma, an infection (common cold, sinus infection, strep, mono, etc), smoking, indoor irritants, dehydration, certain medications, or even a nervous tic.
+- Diverse causes: Potential causes of excess mucus include allergies, asthma, infections (common cold, sinus infection, strep, mono, Covid-19), smoking, indoor irritants, dehydration, certain medications, or even a nervous tic.

-• Constant post-nasal drip can lead to or be a sign of more serious conditions, from a blocked Eustachian tube to an ear or sinus infection to certain cancers.
+- Potential health consequences: Constant post-nasal drip can lead to or be a sign of more serious conditions, such as a blocked Eustachian tube, ear or sinus infections, or certain cancers.

 Have you ever struggled with a constant need to clear your throat?
 What did you do (or are you doing) to treat it?
 Share your experience in the comments below.